aliyun/heif-decoder-lib/README.md

 The libheif is distributed under the terms of the GNU Lesser General Public License.
 The sample applications are distributed under the terms of the MIT License.

-See COPYING for more details.
+See LICENSE for more details.

 Copyright (c) 2017-2020 Struktur AG
 Contact: Dirk Farin <dirk.farin@gmail.com>